vmzcloud/Image_Compressor/Readme.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Feel free to:
+- Report bugs or issues
+- Suggest new features
+- Submit pull requests
+- Improve documentation

 ## 📞 Support

-For support, issues, or feature requests, please create an issue in the project repository.
+For support, questions, or feature requests, please create an issue in the project repository.

 ---

-**Made with ❤️ for efficient image compression**
+**Built with ❤️ for efficient image compression • No servers, no tracking, just results**